ianlewis/todo-issue-reopener/README.md

 ## Configuration

 An optional configuration file in YAML format can added to your repository.
+The path can be specified by the `config-path` input.
+It defaults to `.github/issue-reopener.yml`.

 ### vanityURLs